 Magnetic Resonance Imaging is a non-invasive way to take dozens of pictures inside your body in only 30-50 minutes.
 The MRI technology uses a magnetic field and a computer to construct your images.
 The images are much clearer and more detailed than X-rays and can help your doctor give you a better, more complete diagnosis.

-In addition to its patient comfort features, the new BMH instrument is a high-field MRI system that performs a wide variety of non-invasive exams including the latest state-of-the-art imaging techniques.
+In addition to its patient comfort features, our MRI is a high-field system that performs a wide variety of non-invasive exams including the latest state-of-the-art imaging techniques.
 Using a magnetic field and a computer to construct your images, MRI technology is also used to identify tumor masses and other abnormalities in the head, spine, chest, abdomen, pelvis and extremities, as well as to examine bone and joint injuries.
 Frequently, this type of diagnostic information cannot be acquired with any other medical procedure, except surgery.

 MRI is one of the safest imaging technologies available.
 By using magnetic fields and radio waves, MRI is able to provide excellent images of the body and without using x-rays.
 It greatly expands the ability to evaluate abnormalities and diseases affecting the patient.
 Highly trained and experienced MRI Technologists perform the 30 – 50 minute exams under the guidance of the board certified radiologists at BMH.